Aymussa/Dice-and-Dungeon-/README.md

  - [⚅ License](#license)

 ## Description
-This is a Dungeons and Dragons game base where you roll a dice to determine the outcome of your story.
+This is a Dice and Dungeons game base where you roll a dice to determine the outcome of your story.

 ## Features
 - Dice rolling